bcgsc/abyss/README.md

 Scaffolding with linked reads
 ================================================================================

 ABySS can assemble linked reads from 10x Genomics Chromium.
-The barcodes must first be extracted from the read sequenced and added to the `BX:Z` tag of the FASTQ header, typically using the `longranger basic` command of [Long Ranger](https://support.10xgenomics.com/genome-exome/software/overview/welcome).
+The barcodes must first be extracted from the read sequences and added to the `BX:Z` tag of the FASTQ header, typically using the `longranger basic` command of [Long Ranger](https://support.10xgenomics.com/genome-exome/software/overview/welcome).

 The reads will be used for the de Bruijn Graph sequence assembly.
 The paired-end information will be used to assemble contigs.
 The barcodes will be used to correct assembly errors, which requires that [Tigmint](https://github.com/bcgsc/tigmint).
 The barcodes will be used for scaffolding, which requires [ARCS](https://github.com/bcgsc/arcs).